 In leading up to when I squatted my personal record of 705lbs/320kg, I used this principle of quality and quantity every training session.
 Unlike building up the strength endurance/conditioning to complete the kettlebell snatch test, I was training for absolute strength—one rep, one attempt, a new personal record at the upcoming National Championship powerlifting meet.
 But to get to that new record, I had to lay the foundation to be able build that level of strength on top of it.

-That foundation—in my opinion and in the opinions of John Davis, Reg Park, Paul Anderson, Doug Hepburn, various Russian scientists, and our Chairman of StrongFirst, Pavel Tsatsouline—is best created with sets of 4-6 reps.
+That foundation—in my opinion and in the opinions of John Davis, Reg Park, Paul Anderson, Doug Hepburn, various Russian scientists, and our CEO of StrongFirst, Pavel Tsatsouline—is best created with sets of 4-6 reps.

 I chose sets of 5 in a non-linear cycle (see Hartle’s Cycle below) with the number of sets and reps varying from week to week.
 At this point, I was focused on the quantity and hitting the numbers—the weight and sets/reps prescribed for that particular training session—to adequately stimulate the body to adapt and become stronger to hit my new PR goal.